 You may feel some discomfort as the tube is being placed, but this process takes only about a minute.
 Most people quickly adjust to the tube's presence.
 The tube will not interfere with your breathing.
-Vomiting and coughing are possible when the tube is being placed, but are rare.
+Vomiting and coughing are possible (although rare) when the tube is being placed.

 After the tube is inserted, you are asked to lie on your left side.
 You will be asked to swallow water at certain times during the test.
 A small sensor will record each time you swallow.